omeka/Documentation/source/Reference/models/Mixin/Timestamp.rst

         Initialize the mixin.

-        Setting either of the column parameters to null will skip updating that timestamp.
+        Setting either of the column parameters to null will skip updating thattimestamp.
 The default column names are 'updated' and 'added'.

         :param Omeka_Record_AbstractRecord $record: